livingstoneonline/admin_menu/README.txt

    Since uid 1 always has all permissions, this link list cannot be disabled for uid 1.

 Q: After upgrading to 5.x-2.x, admin_menu disappeared.
 Why?

 A: This should not happen.
 If it did, visit http://<yoursitename>/admin/build/menu to re-generate your menu.

-Q: Can I configure admin_menu to display another (or the Navigation) menu just like the administration menu?
+Q: Can I configure the administration menu module to display another menu (like the Navigation menu, for instance)?

-A: No. As the name implies, Drupal Administration Menu is for the administrative menu only.
-However, if you know CSS, you can simply copy'n'paste the contents of admin_menu.css into your theme's stylesheet and alter #admin-menu to any other menu block id, for example #block-menu-1 or the like.
+A: No. As the name implies, administration menu module is for administrative menu links only.
+However, you can copy and paste the contents of admin_menu.css into your theme's stylesheet and replace #admin-menu with any other menu block id (#block-menu-1, for example).

-Q: Sometimes the user counter displays a lot of anonymous users, but when comparing the site's statistics (f.e. in Google Analytics) there is no such huge amount of users and/or requests reported.
+Q: Sometimes, the user counter displays a lot of anonymous users, but no spike of users or requests appear in Google Analytics or other tracking tools.

-A: If your site was concurrently spidered by search-engine robots, it's commonly known to have a giant amount of anonymous users for a short time-frame.
-   Most web statistics systems like Google Analytics filter such requests already.
+A: If your site was concurrently spidered by search-engine robots, it may have a significant number of anonymous users for a short time.
+Most web tracking tools like Google Analytics automatically filter out these requests.

 Q: After upgrading, admin_menu disappeared.
 Why?